Entanglement, Soft Modes, and Celestial Holography: Beyond the Minkowski patch

-A decomposition that respects the matching conditions can be found by considering the extension of the Goldstone and conformally soft wavefunctions outside the Minkowski patch.
-The extension of $A^{\gold}$ and that of $A^{\cs}$ discussed above, with charges running in between $\lMilne,\rMilne$, suggest the following decompositions
+A decomposition respecting the matching conditions can be found by considering the extension of $A^\gold,A^\cs$ outside the Minkowski patch discussed above, with charges running in between $\lMilne,\rMilne$:

-Here, we have introduced the ``edge'' modes ${}^LA^{\edge}, {}^RA^{\edge}$ which are localized to an $\epsilon$-regulated shockwave as shown in fig.~\ref{fig:AcsOnCauchySlices} and ensure that the RHS of \cref{eq:AcsAsLR} is smooth at finite $\reg$.
-In the limit $\epsilon \rightarrow 0$, the shockwave becomes invisible from the perspective of the Milne patches, leaving
+Here, we have introduced the ``edge'' modes ${}^LA^{\edge}, {}^RA^{\edge}$ which are localized to an $\epsilon$-regulated shockwave as shown in \cref{fig:AcsOnCauchySlices} and ensure smoothness of $A^{\cs}$ in \cref{eq:ASoftAsLR} at finite $\reg$.
+As $\epsilon \rightarrow 0$, the shockwave retreats from the Milne patches, leaving